ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 Log Agent - the EC2 agent; can be an RPM package or installed via a python script

 Dimensions - a name/value pair that defines a category and a value for that metric.
 This enables sorting and grouping of metrics.
+Detailed monitoring enables additional dimensions.

 ### Metrics Filters